-Between The Exorcist, The Conjuring, The Exorcism of Emily Rose, Rosemary’s Baby, The Omen, Signs, Thirst, and The Wicker Man (to name just a few), it would seem that the grimmest and goriest of genres is also often the one most inspired by Christianity.
+Between The Exorcist, The Conjuring, The Exorcism of Emily Rose, Rosemary’s Baby, The Omen, Signs, The Nun, Thirst, and The Wicker Man (to name just a few), it would seem that the grimmest and goriest of genres is also often the one most inspired by Christianity.

 The academic take on that phenomenon might be that the horror genre is simply appropriating an aesthetic of mysticism from Christianity, or referencing Christianity in order to subvert it.
 The cynical take might be that chafing Christian sensibilities or homing in on Christian fears is an easy and marketable way to be provocative.
 But is there a legitimate Christian take on horror?